WebAssembly/tool-conventions/EHScheme.md

 }
 ```

-The resulting grouping of Wasm instructions will be, in pseudocode, like this:
+The resulting grouping of WebAssembly instructions will be, in pseudocode, like this:
 ```
 try
   foo();